The Aharoni--Korman conjecture is false: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank B\'{e}la Bollob\'{a}s for his thorough reading of the manuscript and many valuable comments.
 The author would also like to thank Bhavik Mehta for producing a formal verification of \Cref{prop:spineless} (available at \cite{mehta2025formal}), and for helping find and resolve several inaccuracies in the original proof of this statement.
-Thanks are also due to Nikolai Beluhov and George Bergman for each pointing out several inaccuracies in the manuscript, and for further suggestions which significantly improved the presentation of the paper.
+Thanks are due to Nikolai Beluhov and George Bergman for each pointing out several inaccuracies in the manuscript, and for further suggestions which significantly improved the presentation of the paper.
+Finally, thanks must also go to the anonymous referee, whose suggestions and careful reading of the manuscript led to many further improvements to the paper.
 The author is funded by the internal graduate studentship of Trinity College, Cambridge.